rgandsam/magento-1.x-cert/Magento.md

 ######Why is the load order important?

-Load order is important because configuration is set on a first-in basis.
-First time it is set, it is not overwritten by other configs.
+Load order is important because layouts, events can be dependent on one another.
 ######What is the difference regarding module loading between Mage::run() and Mage::app()?

 Appears to be no difference.